Installation guides & tips

 5S sliding locking pin

 Our products include board-end locking pins to ensure they never move up and down or side to side.
-Once your board has been installed, you can use a locking tool or tapping block to slide the pin into place.
+Once your board has been installed, you can use a locking tool or tapping block (provided by us) to slide the pin into place.

 Compression locking pin

-Some of our products come with a compression locking pin system.
-Once your board is lined up, simply push down on the board to lock into place.
-You will hear a "click" sound as the pin compresses into the board and snaps back out, locking them together.
+Many of our products come with a board-end compression locking pin.
+Once your board is lined up on the long side, simply push down on the board to lock it into place.
+You will hear a "click" sound as the pin compresses into the board and snaps back out, locking the ends together.

 Installation methods